FPGAwars/apio/COMMANDS.md

 ```
 Usage: apio format [OPTIONS] [FILES]...

-  The format command formats verilog source files for consistency and style
+  The command ‘apio format’ formats Verilog source files to ensure consistency
-  but without changing their semantic.
-The command accepts the names of the
+  and style without altering their semantics.
+The command accepts the names of
-  source files to format or formats all the project source files by default.
+  pecific source files to format or formats all project source files by
-  The commands is typically used in the root directory of the project that
-  contains the apio.ini file.
+  default.

   Examples:
     apio format                    # Format all source files.
     apio format -v                 # Same as above but with verbose output.
     apio format main.v main_tb.v   # Format the two tiven files.

-  The format command uses the format tool of the Verible project which can be
+  The format command utilizes the format tool from the Verible project, which
-  configured by setting its flags in the apio.ini project file.
-For example:
+  can be configured by setting its flags in the apio.ini project file For
+  example:

   format-verible-options =
       --column_limit=80
       --indentation_spaces=4

-  If you want to protect a group of source code lines from formatting, you can
+  If needed, sections of source code can be protected from formatting using
-  use the following verible formatter's directives:
+  Verible formatter directives:

   // verilog_format: off
   ... untouched code ...
   // verilog_format: on

-  For the ull list of the verible formatter flags, see its documentation page
+  For a full list of Verible formatter flags, refer to the documentation page
-  online or type 'apio raw -- verible-verilog-format --helpfull'.
+  online or use the command 'apio raw -- verible-verilog-format --helpful'.

 Options:
   -p, --project-dir path  Set the root directory for the project.